-BODY PARAGRAPH #3.
-Topic sentence (1 sentence): the opening line of each body paragraph states the main idea of the paragraph (make sure the paragraph matches the topic sentence).
-Insert evidence (3-5 sentences): support your claim by providing evidence such as statistics, quotations, examples, reasoning, explanations, steps, etc. to prove your topic sentence.
-Hint: use a "quotation sandwich" to create solid content for the paragraph-first a sentence or two introducing the author and material, then the quotation, and lastly one or several sentences explaining the relevance or significance of the quotation to your topic sentence.
+Body Paragraph 3.
+Topic sentence: the opening line of each body paragraph states the main idea the paragraph will discuss (make sure it matches).
+Insert evidence: support your position by providing evidence (statistics, quotations, examples, reasoning, explanations, steps, etc.).
+Hint: insert a "quotation sandwich" to create a series of solid sentences for the paragraph-first a sentence or two introducing the author and material, then the quotation, and lastly one or several sentences explaining the relevance or significance of the quotation to your topic sentence.

-CONCLUSION.
+Conclusion.
 Restatement of thesis: restate the main idea of the paper, using all keywords and avoiding copying the thesis from the introduction.
 Lead out: refer back to your opening attention grabber (this is a framing device) by telling a similar anecdote, statistic, quotation, etc., that is slightly different or more optimistic.
 End on a note of hope by showing personal growth or suggesting future improvements, further research, or a "perhaps" statement.

-Tip: Now go back through and insert transition words and phrases where appropriate.
+Tip: go back in and insert transition words and phrases where appropriate.
 These are the "turn signals" in your essay to show readers where you are going.
-Examples: "First," "Another important reason that," or "Most importantly."